 Subjective Life Expectancies, Time Preference Heterogeneity, and Wealth Inequality

 This paper examines how objective and subjective heterogeneity in life expectancy affects savings behavior of healthy and unhealthy people.
-Using data from the Health and Retirement Study, we first document systematic biases in survival beliefs across self-reported health: those in poor health not only have a shorter actual lifespan but are also more pessimistic about their remaining life time.
-To gauge the effect on savings behavior and wealth accumulation, we then use an overlapping-generations model where survival probabilities and beliefs evolve according to a health and survival process estimated from data.
-We conclude that differences in life expectancy can explain one fifth of the differences in accumulated wealth and that pessimism among the unhealthy plays an important role.
+Using data from the Health and Retirement Study, we first document systematic biases in survival beliefs across self-reported health: those in poor health not only have a shorter actual lifespan but also underestimate their remaining life time.
+To gauge the effect on savings behavior and wealth accumulation, we use an overlapping-generations model where survival probabilities and beliefs evolve according to a health and survival process estimated from data.
+We conclude that differences in life expectancy are important to understand savings behavior, and that the belief biases, especially among the unhealthy, can explain up to a quarter of the observed health-wealth gap.

 Keywords: Life expectancy, preference heterogeneity, subjective beliefs, life cycle